OmranAlrawahi/Omran-Alrawahi-201285265/README.md

 </TITLE>
 <BODY>
 Hello world
-  This is for 	Programming for Geographical Information Analysis: Core Skills module Please press above "View on GitHub" bottom to get the code files reposotory The reposotory contains the below files
+  This is for 	Programming for Geographical Information Analysis: Core Skills module</p>
+  Please press above "View on GitHub" bottom to get the code files reposotory The reposotory contains the below files
   * The code files (FinalModel and agentframework) both files in .py format